paguos/serverless/README.md

 # Serverless
-Projects, demos and tutorials for open source serverless application runtimes.
-All of them should have the ability to run locally in any developer's computer.
-This repository will consider the following runtimes:
+Serverless Computing is the newest trend in cloud computing.
+A next level abstraction that allows developers to forget about servers.
+Since the introduction of AWS Lambda by Amazon the number platforms has experience a constant growth.
+There are many both commercial and open soruce platforms for serverless computing.
+However, this repository will focus only on the latter ones.

+Open Source alternatives allow developers to run FaaS on a private cloud or on-premise.
+This repository will contain information, tutorials and demos from the following serverless application runtimes:

-* Azure Functions
+* Apache OpenWhisk
 * Fission
+* Fn Project
+* Kuberless
+* OpenFaaS
+* OpenLambda
-* IronFunctions
+* P7
-* OpenWhisk
+* Snafu